 Warehouse management is one of the most complex parts of the logistics industry and managers need to be extra careful in ensuring impeccable efficiency.
 Choosing the right KPIs is of utmost importance, and the warehouse cockpit below can provide a thorough roadmap.

 The distribution of operating costs and total shipments by country will tell you information on where your expenses are mostly generated from and how you can prepare yourself better when rush hours in a specific country occur, for example.
 Another logistics KPI, the perfect order rate, needs to be high as possible so that customers are satisfied and your supply chain efficient.

-If you add the on-time shipments KPI, you have a detail warehouse management story that focuses on better warehouse efficiency and enables managers to reduce costs, and increase productivity.
-By looking at these metrics individually, it would be hard to create a sustainable warehouse operation, but uniting them in a comprehensive dashboard, a warehouse manager has better chances to react on any issues promptly and effectively.
+If you add the on-time shipments KPI, you have a detailed warehouse management story that focuses on better warehouse efficiency and enables managers to reduce costs and increase productivity.
+By looking at these metrics individually, it would be hard to create a sustainable warehouse operation, but by uniting them in a comprehensive central view, a warehouse manager has better chances to react to any issues promptly and effectively.